apache/spark/docs/mllib-statistics.md

 ## Stratified sampling

-Unlike the other statistics functions, which reside in MLLib, stratified sampling methods, `sampleByKey` and `sampleByKeyExact`, can be performed on RDD's of key-value pairs.
+Unlike the other statistics functions, which reside in MLlib, stratified sampling methods, `sampleByKey` and `sampleByKeyExact`, can be performed on RDD's of key-value pairs.
 For stratified sampling, the keys can be thought of as a label and the value as a specific attribute.
 For example the key can be man or woman, or document ids, and the respective values can be the list of ages